-Adjustment effects can be used to freely alter a region of the illustration with a set of image effects.
+Adjustment effects can be used to alter a region of the illustration with a set of image effects.
 The region can be the whole backdrop of a layer, or can be limited by an object shape or the layer content.
 Adjustment objects or layers remain freely editable.
-The shape or content of the object can be modified to change region adjusted by the filter.
+The shape or content of the object can be modified to change the region adjusted by the filter.
 The content of the layers can be selected and modified, just like regular layers, to change the adjustment mask.

 Creating Adjustment Layers

 A new adjustment layer can be created using the Create Adjustment Layer command from the Object menu.
 The Create Adjustment Layer command opens a menu of image effects suitable for adjustment layers.
 Select an image effect, and setup the effect options in the modal view.
 After the effect options are confirmed, a new adjustment layer is created.
 The name and other properties of the layer can be edited using the Layer Options command, or the Layers panel.

 A new adjustment layer may be created with more than one image effect, combining multiple effects to change the layer backdrop.
 The image effects of an adjustment layer or object can be edited from the Layers panel, or in the Image Effects panel if the layer or object is selected.

 Initially, the new adjustment layer will be empty, and will alter the whole backdrop under the layer.
 To limit the effect of an adjustment layer, enable the Content is Mask option with the Layer Options command, and place objects into the layer.
 The content of the adjustment layer will act as a transparency mask for the adjustment effects.